In the midst of the withdrawal of the US military, a new terrorist axis emerges in the afghan-pak theater | ExBulletin

 Amid the Taliban’s growing grip on Afghanistan, Pakistan has abandoned any pretense of being an ally of US-led Western countries despite the much-needed US safety net on key issues that have a direct impact. on its economy.

 Writing for The Times of Israel, foreign policy expert Fabien Baussart said the emergence of a new axis became clear towards the end of June when Pakistan rolled back its IMF bailout commitments.
-Imran Khan later visited the city saying his ruling Pakistani government Tehreek-e-Insaf (PTI) would not give any base for US forces. “
+Later, Imran Khan visited the city saying his Pakistani government Tehreek-e-Insaf (PTI) would not give any base for US forces.

 In recent weeks, even the Taliban have since downplayed China’s concerns over the issue of Uyghur Muslims.
 Beijing believes that under the Taliban, Afghanistan will become a hub for the East Turkestan Islamic Movement (ETIM).